 13 - And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds.

-Therefore although the soul may exist outside of the body it is not alive having been separated from it unless reclothed.
-Those ‘in Christ’ are alive and will receive a new body but those soul existing in Hades without a body though conscious are in a state of death.
+Therefore, although the soul may exist outside of the body it is not alive having been separated from it unless reclothed.
+Those ‘in Christ’ are alive and shall receive a new body, but the souls is Hades are dead having no body... though conscious.

 I have hardly done this subject justice, but as I feel rather burnt-out today it will have to suffice, who knows maybe one day I’ll reedited it.
 In the past I have decided to not upload such rough blogs but to reediting them and upload them later but end-up never uploading them at all.
 At least if it is on my site I’m aware of it and that being the case have a chance of reediting one day, so forgive my grammatical errors but I just hammered this out as fast as I could and uploaded it.